Stability of Stochastic Approximations with `Controlled Markov' Noise and Temporal Difference Learning: Convergence analysis

-We begin this section by presenting the additional assumptions imposed on recursion \ref{eq:sre}.
-These assumptions are coupled with those made in Section~\ref{assumptions} to prove that the iterates are stable and converge to an internally chain transitive invariant set associated with a $DI$ that is defined in terms of the ergodic occupation measures associated with the `Markov process'. \paragraph{} The additional assumptions made are similar to those in Borkar \cite{BorkarM}.
-We list them below. \\ \textbf{(B1)} $\{y_n\}_{n \ge 0}$ is an $S-$valued Markov process with two associated control processes: $\{x_n\}_{n \ge 0}$ and another random process $\{z_n\}_{n \ge 0}$ taking values in a compact metric space $U$.
-Thus
+In the previous section, we showed that the iterates given by (\ref{eq:sre}) are bounded almost surely (stable), provided the conditions in Section~\ref{assumptions} are satisfied.
+In this section, we show that our stability assumptions can be combined with additional assumptions, based on those found in Borkar \cite{BorkarM}, to provide a complete analysis of (\ref{eq:sre}).
+In other words, the main result, Theorem~\ref{convt}, of this section states the following: Recursion (\ref{eq:sre}) is bounded almost surely and converges to an internally chain transitive invariant set associated with a $DI$ that is defined in terms of the ergodic occupation measures associated with the `Markov process'.
+Below, we list the additional assumptions involved in our analysis. \\ \textbf{(B1)} $\{y_n\}_{n \ge 0}$ is an $S$-valued Markov process with two associated control processes: the iterate sequence $\{x_n\}_{n \ge 0}$ and another random process $\{z_n\}_{n \ge 0}$ taking values in a compact metric space $U$.
+Thus, for $n \ge 0$,